 This changed when I was at a picnic and had a taste of my friend’s bruschetta.
 I couldn’t stop eating it!
 I asked my friend what on earth he put in this bruschetta, because I thought surely he had to have put some magical ingredient in there.

 It was the simplest of things…summer tomatoes, basil, garlic, olive oil, and balsamic.
 So good.

 I keep cooked chicken on hand (usually slow cooker chicken), and when I want a simple lunch or dinner, I prepare the tomatoes, then I’m eating ten minutes later.
 It’s wonderful!

 To get started, we’re going to remove the seeds from the tomatoes so our bruschetta isn’t watery.
 The easiest way to do this is to cut through the hemisphere of the tomato, then stick your finger in and push the seeds out:

 Cut the seeded tomatoes up into small chunks:

 Place the tomatoes in a bowl and add torn fresh basil, and minced garlic.
 Season with salt and pepper:

 Mix this all together, then simply serve the bruschetta with sliced, cooked chicken.
-I served it with this quinoa.
+I served it with this Mediterranean Quinoa Salad.

 - 1 tbsp balsamic vinegar